IBM-Cloud/bluemix-cloud-connectors/README.md

 For more detailed information on how this works you should read the [Spring Cloud Connectors documentation](https://github.com/spring-cloud/spring-cloud-connectors/tree/master/spring-cloud-core).

-There is a sample JEE app using the Bluemix Cloud Connectors project in the samples/cloudant-liberty folder.
+There is a sample JEE app using the IBM Cloud Cloud Connectors project in the samples/cloudant-liberty folder.

 ###  Accessing The Service Credentials In A Spring App
-When you are using Spring you can easily create beans for services you have bound to your app in Bluemix.
+When you are using Spring you can easily create beans for services you have bound to your app in IBM Cloud.

 ```
 public class Config {